Poincar\'e/Koszul duality: Filtrations

-the Ran space of $M_\ast$.
-This follows from Corollary \ref{disks-to-ran} by taking sequential colimits over $i$; the formation of both sides preserves sequential colimits.
-The result now follows from the weakly contractible of the Ran space -- to see this, we refer to a now standard argument of \cite{bd}: since the Ran space carries a natural H-space structure by taking unions of subsets, and the composition of the diagonal and the H-space multiplication is the identity, therefore its homotopy groups are zero.
-If $V$ is nonempty, then the map $V\hookrightarrow M_\ast$ is surjective on components hence defines an object of $\Disk^{\sf surj}(\bsc)_{/M_\ast}$.
-Consequently, $\bigl(\Disk^{\sf surj}(\bsc)_{/M_\ast}\bigr)^{V/}$ has an initial object in this case, hence this $\infty$-category has a weakly contractible classifying space.
+The result now follows from the contractibility of this form of the Ran space---to see this, we use a now standard argument from \cite{bd}: the Ran space $\ran(M_\ast)_{[V]}$ carries a natural H-space structure, given by taking unions of subsets, for which the composition of the diagonal and the H-space multiplication is the identity.
+Consequently, its homotopy groups must be zero. \end{proof}

+The following is an essential result, a description of the layers in the cardinality filtration of the $\oo$-category $\Disk_+(M_\ast)$.
+Recall the zero-pointed manifolds with corners $C^{\neg}_i(M_\ast)$ and $C_i(M_\ast)$ from Lemma~\ref{conf.finitary}, which are based homotopy equivalent to the pointed topological spaces $\conf^{\neg}_i(M_\ast)$ and $\conf_i(M_\ast)$ from Notation~\ref{def.conf}.

+\begin{lemma} Let $i$ be a finite cardinality, and let $M_\ast$ be a zero-pointed manifold with $M$ connected.
+There is a canonical cofiber sequence among $\infty$-categories